SOC Report Types: What You Need to Know

 There are three different SOC reports available, all of which have a different focus and use.
 They do not represent a progression (e.g., a SOC 2 report isn’t “better” than a SOC 1 report), but instead address different risks and needs for the organization.

-A SOC 1 report follows the guidance outlined in the Statement on Standards for Attestation Agreements, which focus on the internal controls that have an impact to the financially relevant systems and reporting.
+A SOC 1 report follows the guidance outlined in the Statement on Standards for Attestation Agreements, which focuses on the internal controls that have an impact on the financially relevant systems and reporting.
 The main goal of a SOC 1 report is to ensure the controls identified by the organization are in place and/or operating effectively to appropriately address the risk of inaccurately reporting financials.

 A SOC 2 report can be used by a number of organizations that provide some sort of service (e.g. SaaS, colocation, data hosting, etc.) to another.
 While it addresses risks associated with the handling and access of data, it isn’t a cybersecurity assessment that evaluates specific technical configurations (although a SOC for Cybersecurity report does).
 A SOC 2 report focuses more on how an organization implements and manages controls to mitigate the identified risks to the different parts of an organization.